computoms/computoms.github.io/articles/Storing Information on a Computer.md

 	"Date": "2020-09-28"
 }

 Computer programs need to store and get access information on computer memories.
 But how exactly does that happen?
-What are the mechanisms behind data storing in a computer?
+What are the mechanisms behind data storage on a computer?

-## Storing Characters

-How do we store texts, sentences and characters into the memory?

-## Storing Numbers

-How do we store numbers?

 ## Computer Memories

 What is a computer memory?
 From what is it made?
+How does it work?

+## Storing Numbers

+A computer is a calculator.
+But how exactly does it store numbers?
+Negative number?
+Real numbers?

+## Storing All Types of Information

+On a computer, we can do a lot more than just calculations.
+Reading and writing texts, images, videos and audios.
 How does it work?